 Also, they are very shy and don’t want to be around you or your house.
 It is very rare you will ever encounter one.

+Ok, but where do they live in the wild?
+Right here in our home state of North Carolina on the East coast in a place called the Albemarle Peninsula.
 And yes, they do live in other states but only under human care.
 Hmm, what is meant by the term human care?

 But why are there so few left in the wild?
 Well, it is a really long story but here is a quick summary.

-Red wolves were declared extinct in the wild in 1980 when the last 17 purebred wolves were captured and brought into captivity by the US Fish & Wildlife Services (FWS).
+Red wolves were declared extinct in the wild in 1980 when the last 17 purebred wolves were captured and brought into captivity by the US Fish & Wildlife Services.
 Fourteen were used to help reestablish the species as part of a national breeding program.
 In 1987, the red wolf was reintroduced back into the wild in Eastern North Carolina.

 In the meantime, the existing wild red wolves were/are being killed by gunshot, car collisions, loss of habitat, or interbreeding with coyotes.
 Since red wolves only mate once a year, there just haven’t been enough new pups to keep the population from plummeting.

 But now the hope!
-In 2019/2020 several red wolves were released into the wild by FWS for the first time in a number of years.
+In 2019/2020 several red wolves were released into the wild by USFWS for the first time in a number of years.

 And just watch these red wolf pups howl!

 Of course, one of the obvious reasons wolves are important is once they are lost, they are lost forever.
-Short of cloning and other weird, unnatural ways of preserving a species, you can’t bring them back.
+Short of cloning and other weird, unnatural ways of preserving a species, you just can’t bring them back.

 One of the best actions you can take is telling everyone you know about the plight of this wonderful animal.
 Most folks seem surprised to learn there are red wolves in the wild, and in North Carolina no less.